dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/model.md

 ---

+The preceding commands:

+* Install the latest [the Entity Framework Core tools](/ef/core/get-started/overview/install#get-the-entity-framework-core-tools) after uninstalling any previous version, if it exists.
-The preceding commands install [the Entity Framework Core tools](/ef/core/get-started/overview/install#get-the-entity-framework-core-tools) and run the `migrations` command to generate code that creates the initial database schema.
+* Run the `migrations` command to generate code that creates the initial database schema.

 The following warning is displayed, which is addressed in a later step: